35 Non-Profits Memphians Love (And Counting!)

-This year, I’ll still publish the 2016 Charitable Giving Guide but I also wanted to take it a step further.
+You can check out the updated 2019 Guide To Giving Back and Volunteer I also wanted to take it a step further.

 So, I asked I Love Memphis readers and my friends about their favorite non-profits and charities and why they, as Memphians, decided to commit to supporting those orgs.

 Here are some of your answers.
 (Some have been edited for length or clarity.)